lijingcheng/FMDBHelper/README.md

 }
 ```

-Create a model class and declare properties with the name of the JSON keys.
+Create a model class and declare properties, property name must be consistent with the field names in a database table, but it doesn't have to be consistent with json keys.

 ``` objc
 //User.h